viant/datly/go-usage.md

 }
 ```

-You can use `Client Selector` and specify what can be used using `SelectorConstraints`:
+You can use `Client Selector` and specify what can be used using `Selector.Constraints`:

 ```go
 view := &View{